PaLeroy/paleroy.github.io/content/_index.md

           description: |2-
               Research projects with industrial consortia of Belgian companies:
               * IRIS: responsible for the design of environments and algorithms for multi-agent reinforcement learning for decision-aid.
                 Partners: JCD, ACIC, Multitel, ERM.
-              * IADAS: responsible for reducing and optimising neural networks for embedding in drones and satellites.
+              * IADAS: responsible for reducing and optimising convolutional neural networks for embedding in drones and satellites.
                 Partners: Deltatec, ALX Systems, Spacebel, Multitel.
         - title: Student trainee
           company: X-Ray Imaging Solutions